 I curated this 2015 Georgia human study only for its use of two methods of estimating biological age.
-The researchers misguidedly used these techniques to help paint a scientific patina on an agenda, in my opinion.
+The researchers misguidedly used these techniques to help paint a scientific patina on an agenda.

 One of the methods was originated by a coauthor of The degree of epigenetic DNA methylation may be used as a proxy to measure biological age study.
 He compared his technique with the other technique here:

 - His technique used the same 353 DNA regions (CpGs, cytosine and guanine separated by only one phosphate link) across different tissues to compare tissue/organ ages;

 “The DNA methylation levels of 193 of these markers increase with age but the remaining 160 markers show the opposite behavior.”

 - His technique had a Pearson correlation coefficient of r=0.96 with chronological age in this 2013 study;

 “Works poorly for blood samples from subjects who are younger than 20.”